-Citizens School Dubai is a new British curriculum school opening in August 2022 in the City Walk area of Jumeira with a specific focus on individualised learning.
+Citizens School Dubai is a new British curriculum school that opened in August 2022 in the City Walk area of Jumeira with a specific focus on individualised learning.

-Initially mooted in November 2021, and then subsequently launched in February 2022, Citizens School is a new English National Curriculum school due to open in August 2022.
+Initially mooted in November 2021, and then subsequently launched in February 2022, Citizens School is a new English National Curriculum school that opened in August 2022.

-Citizens is described by its owners, Al Zarooni Emirates Investments,"is a brand-new visionary school designed to present learning through a new lens; the Citizens schooling experience focuses on the whole growth of a learner and is built around each child’s unique requirements, empowering them with choices to explore themes, expand interests and determine the routes that they want to go on to reach their full potential."
+Citizens is described by its owners, Al Zarooni Emirates Investments as,"a brand-new visionary school designed to present learning through a new lens; the Citizens schooling experience focuses on the whole growth of a learner and is built around each child’s unique requirements, empowering them with choices to explore themes, expand interests and determine the routes that they want to go on to reach their full potential."

 Citizens School is part of a number of institutions that will operate within the Citizens Education Hub, an educational project that intends to bring to the UAE a unique offering consisting of four complementary education establishments: a primary and secondary school, a nursery, a Wellbeing Centre for Child Support, and a research and teacher training academy.
 The school has a capacity for 2,600 children between the ages of three and 18 years.

-Citizens School will be non-selective, offering open entry to a wide spectrum of students, reflective of its community and catering to its diversity.
-There will be no classification of students as children with additional needs, 'normal' needs or gifted and talented.
-Instead the school will focus on each child's strengths, interests and passion.
+Citizens School is non-selective, offering open entry to a wide spectrum of students, reflective of its community and catering to its diversity.
+There is no classification of students as children with additional needs, 'normal' needs or gifted and talented.
+Instead the school aims to focus on each child's strengths, interests and passion.

-Al Zarooni Emirates Investments has partnered with Blenheim Schools, part of the Chatsworth Schools group – one of the leading school groups in the UK, which has experience in nursery, primary and secondary education, including supporting overseas investors wishing to invest in schools in the UK, and offering consultancy to schools based outside the UK.
+Al Zarooni Emirates Investments initially partnered with Blenheim Schools, the consultancy arm of the Chatsworth Schools group – one of the leading school groups in the UK - which has experience in nursery, primary and secondary education, including supporting overseas investors wishing to invest in schools in the UK, and offering consultancy to schools based outside the UK.
+However, the relationship seems to have broken down prior to launch - although there has been nothing officially released about a break up.

-The school will be led by experienced Founding Principal Ciarán Cunningham Watson, who was previously the Principal at Belvedere British School Abu Dhabi, and the British Schools in the Middle East Country representative.
+The school was due to be led by Founding Principal Ciarán Cunningham Watson, who was previously the Principal at Belvedere British School Abu Dhabi, and is the British Schools in the Middle East Country representative.

-Joining Mr. Cunningham Watson as Leader of Primary is Ms. Kephren Sherry, who was formerly Head of School and Deputy Principal at the highly regarded Arcadia School Dubai.
+Joining Ms. Moxley as Leader of Primary is Ms. Kephren Sherry, who was formerly Head of School and Deputy Principal at the highly regarded Arcadia School Dubai.
 Ms. Sherry returns to Dubai for her new role at Citizens School following a one and half year leadership role in a school in Malaysia.

 Citizens promises to provide an "experience-based, inclusive British International curriculum bespoke to each child’s strengths and approach to learning....
 At Citizens, we believe in the power of questioning things and challenging the world continually.
 Because just like our students, we believe that with every question comes a lesson.
 And ultimately, that’s the only way to keep growing and progressing."